K7MDL2/KEITHSDR/SDR_RA8875/README.md

     4. Dec 4: Clear splash screen after delay.
     5. Fixed some data type cast issues in spectrum frequency marker calculations.
     6. When in non-RSHFIQ config, VFOA was not updating after band change button or Band up or down and tune-drag or encoder-tune until the screen was touched.
 Spectrum markers updated properly.
 Fixed.
+    7. Dec 10: Zero out VFO digits according to step size.
+Odd values are rounded down to the nearest step size.

 ## Nov 2022